Designing for 'First-Session Confidence' on a UK MRC-Funded Clinical Trial

 Key contributions:

-• Drove the research strategy, including leading secondary analysis and collaborating on primary user studies, through concept and usability testings.
+• Defined the research strategy, leading secondary analysis across 40+ clinical studies and collaborating on primary concept and usability testing with clinical participants

-• Aligning clinicians, engineers and product stakeholders around a first-session experience.
+• Aligned clinicians, engineers and product stakeholders around a single design anchor, first-session confidence, across an 8-month multidisciplinary collaboration

-• Building the foundation of the app’s design system for clinical consistency and scalability.
+• Built the foundation of the app's design system for clinical consistency and scalability

 Outcome